FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 We've covered generally how reverse wholesaling works, but how does it compare to the other types of wholesaling?
 Well for some context, let’s discuss other types of wholesaling first.

-• Wholesaling: As previously discussed, wholesaling entails a wholesaler to put a property under contract from a seller, then find an end buyer to assign the contract to.
+• Wholesaling Real Estate: As previously discussed, wholesaling entails a wholesaler putting a property under contract from a seller, then finding an end buyer to assign the contract to.
 The difference between the wholesale contract price and the final price to the end buyer is called a wholesale fee.
-That's how wholesalers earn a profit for finding profitable deals.
+That's how wholesalers earn a profit by finding profitable deals.
 Traditional wholesalers find the deal before finding an end buyer.

 • Co-wholesaling: Co-wholesaling is when two investors work on a wholesale deal together.
 One wholesaler brings the deal and the other brings a buyer.
 Co-wholesalers often agree to split their profits 50/50.
 This is beneficial for each side of the deal in terms of the connections and networking you will have access to.
 You either gain access to the other wholesaler's buyers list or you get access to their deal flow.
 Who knows?
 Maybe you’ll find a partner to take part in other real estate deals with.